Buying a Property to Let

 Your solicitor will undertake searches in the property and personal registers to ensure that there is nothing which might prevent the seller from being able to sell the property.

 The solicitor will also check with the local authority to see if there are any planning issues that might affect the value of your property and whether any roads next to the property have been adopted by the local authority.

-Most solicitors request payment for their work after completion but you many have to pay a deposit or pay for searches upfront.
+Most solicitors request payment for their work after completion but you may have to pay a deposit or pay for searches upfront.

 If the sale doesn't go ahead, but you paid for the search upfront you will not be entitled to a refund.

-Use our handy find a solicitor search to find a solicitor to help you in your buy-to-let property purchase.
+Use our handy find a solicitor search to find a solicitor to help you with your buy-to-let property purchase.